 Nakedness in Prayer

 Where does that leave us?
 I’m not aware of any movements toward naked prayer among Christians.
 Certainly in public, realizing the fallen human condition, modesty must be preserved.
-But in private, when alone with God, we might present ourselves naked in the presence of the Holy.
+But in private, when alone with God, we might present ourselves naked in the presence of the Holy One.
 Naked meditation and prayer invites us to be vulnerable and open to the possibility of transformation by being in the presence of God with no barriers.
 (For reasons of comfort this may not be for everybody.)

 Believing that the God who created, redeemed, and sanctifies you accepts you as his child, in the privacy of your own place of Bible reading, meditation, and prayer (most likely in your home), you might try just being in the presence of God completely naked.
 Being naked in God’s presence might prove or reinforce what you honestly believe about yourself and your relationship to God.